t-sommer/fmi-cloud-tutorial/README.md

 - a [Google account](https://accounts.google.com/SignUp) to run the Python Notebook on [Google Colab](https://colab.research.google.com/)
 - a clone or local copy of this repository
-- a Conda environment with FMPy to run the Jupyter Notebook locally and create a Web App
+- a Conda environment with FMPy to run the Jupyter Notebook locally and a Python IDE or editor to create the Web App

 To create the Conda environment